tokenika/eosfactory/UsingEOSFactoryWithExistingProject.md

 PROJECT_DIR = "/path/to/the/foo_project/folder/"
 ```

-The the `PROJECT_DIR` constant is then used to define the reference to the contract, e.g.
+Note that the `PROJECT_DIR` constant is needed because it is then used to define the variable that holds reference to the contract:

 ```
 contract = Contract(host, PROJECT_DIR)
 ```

-And here is a trivial example of a valid `foo_test.py` file:
+And here is a complete (yet trivial) example of a valid `foo_test.py` file:

 ```
 from eosfactory.eosf import *